 Welcome to the Epilepsy Foundation eLearning site

-The Epilepsy Foundation exists so that people living with epilepsy in Australia are not going it alone.
+The Epilepsy Foundation's mission is to reduce the impact of epilepsy on people's lives.
 We undertake research, develop best practice and educate and train people so that they understand epilepsy and how best to support people.